dounan/chat-pc-site/docs/macos/custom-actions.md

 ChatPC can also run arbitrary AppleScript files that you place in the designated folder found at `Settings > Actions > AppleScripts > Show in Finder`.

+You can create AppleScripts using the `Script Editor` app.
 The script must follow the following rules:

 1. The script must begind with a comment block at the top of the file:
     - `(* ... *)` for AppleScript